wigqueel/wigqueel/README.md

 ## I'm a Developer, and Student!

 - 🔭 I'm currently working on a TS, Next.js, Apollo, Chakra UI stack
-- 🌱 I’m currently learning Python and TS
+- 🌱 I’m currently learning Python as hobbie
-- 💬 Ask me about React
+- 💬 Ask me about Front-end
-- 🎵 Expirienced beatmaker and producer
+- 🎵 Expirienced beatmaker and producer, love ping-pong 🏓

 ### Connect with me: